 Origin - Native to U.S.

-Other info. - This weedy species is found throughout Missouri.
+Other info. - This species is found throughout Missouri.
 The plant is a member of the Euphorbiaceae but unlike many members of that family, it has clear sap.
 The typical plants from this family have milky white sap.
 This species can grow larger than the other members of this genus in Missouri.
 It is distinguished from siblings of similar appearance by having very long leaf petioles (often as long as the leaf blades) and three-lobed (three-locular) fruits.